We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Straight to the Point

 Rice cookers have gotten fancy, but our top pick, the Hamilton Beach Programmable Rice Cooker, offers streamlined performance at an affordable price.
-For a spendier option that’s well worth the cost, we like the Zojirushi Induction Heating System Rice Cooker and Warmer.
-It’s an outstanding rice cooker from a reputable brand.
+The best mini rice cooker is the Zojirushi 3-Cup Rice Cooker, which cooks a fluffy batch of rice in less than 30 minutes.

 There are two kinds of people in this world: those who grew up with a rice cooker, and those who didn't.
-If you didn't, I extend to you my sincerest sympathies; if you did, high five!
+If you didn't, our sincerest sympathies; if you did, high five!

-People who are accustomed to seeing a rice cooker on their parents' kitchen counter will require no explanation for an equipment review of the appliance; the utility and convenience of this type of device were likely demonstrated to them on a near-daily basis.
-For those who didn't, let me briefly extol: A good rice cooker offers convenience and gustatory pleasure in equal measure—giving you perfectly cooked rice, whenever you want it, whether it's first thing in the morning or right when you get home from work.
+People accustomed to seeing a rice cooker on their parents' kitchen counter will require no explanation for an equipment review of the appliance; the utility and convenience of this type of device were likely demonstrated to them on a near-daily basis.
+A good rice cooker offers convenience and gustatory pleasure in equal measure—giving you perfectly cooked rice whenever you want it, whether it's first thing in the morning or right when you get home from work.

 The Winners, at a Glance

 The Cuckoo CR-0655F rice cooker was another consistently strong performer.
-Given its slightly higher price point relative to Hamilton Beach, we decided to recommend the Cuckoo only for those home cooks who are quite serious about rice.
+Given its slightly higher price, we decided to recommend the Cuckoo only for those home cooks who are quite serious about rice.

 Other than its good performance, the Cuckoo has a relatively small footprint, an attractive exterior, and a number of presets, including one for germinated brown rice (GABA).
 While the control panel isn't as intuitive as we'd like, once you get used to operating it, the Cuckoo offers up a range of customization options, including how long to soak your rice, how long to heat it, and at what temperature to cook it.